samwightt/last-fm-visualization/README.md

 # Requirements

-This project uses Python 3 and requires Redis to store all data.
+This project uses Python 3 and requires Redis to maintain a queue of users, as well as MongoDB to store all listening data.

 This project also requires a Last.FM API key.
 To get one, simply go to the Last.FM api website and create a new application.
 Create an `apiKey.py` file in the main directory with `apiKey` and `apiSecret` variables.
 Here's an example: